 Before His Ascension into heaven, Christ had promised His disciples that He would send them the Holy Spirit, Who would teach them, comfort them, and lead them into all truth.
 This promise was fulfilled on the tenth day of Pentecost or the fiftieth day after His resurrection from the dead.

-Pentecost is celebrated on two days: Pentecost Sunday and Monday, days for which the holy services are almost identical, days on which, celebrating the Laying of the Holy Spirit, we praise the miracle and glorify the Holy Spirit together with the Father and the Son.
+Pentecost is celebrated on two days: Sunday and Monday, days for which the religious services are almost identical, days on which, celebrating the Laying of the Holy Spirit, we praise the miracle and glorify the Holy Spirit with the Father and the Son.
 The Church, however, keeps us in the mood of thinking of the descent of the Holy Spirit until the Saturday of the week following the feast, when we do the Feast of Pentecost.

 Who is the Holy Spirit?

 The Holy Spirit is fully equal with the Father and the Son, being like them eternal, all-powerful, all-knowing, everywhere present, and therefore due the same worship and glory as of the Father and the Son.